Constructive Dismissal and Wrongful Termination

-It's not enough for the employee to subjectively believe his or her working conditions are intolerable.
+It's not enough for the employee to subjectively believe their working conditions are intolerable.
 Courts instead look at whether a reasonable person would find the conditions to be unusually egregious and adverse.
-If a reasonable person working in the employee's position wouldn't find the conditions intolerable, the employee's resignation will be treated as a voluntary resignation by the employee, even if the employee believes that he or she can't work under the conditions imposed by the employer.
+If a reasonable person working in the employee's position wouldn't find the conditions intolerable, the employee's resignation will be treated as a voluntary resignation by the employee, even if the employee believes that they can't work under the conditions imposed by the employer.

-Employees generally must notify management or someone in a position of authority of the conditions so the employer has an opportunity to correct the situation.
-If the employee doesn't inform the employer, and the employer hasn't independently learned of the intolerable working conditions, the employee generally won't be able to prove a constructive dismissal claim.
+Employees generally must notify management or someone in a position of authority of the conditions.
+In this way, the employer has an opportunity to correct the situation.
+If the employee doesn't inform the employer, and the employer hasn't independently learned of the intolerable working conditions, the employee generally won't be able to prove a constructive discharge claim.

-Learn More About Constructive Dismissal Claims: Talk to a Lawyer Today
+Learn More About Constructive Discharge Claims: Talk to a Lawyer Today

-If you need help in understanding constructive dismissal law, or legal assistance in suing your employer for constructive dismissal, the help of a legal professional can clarify your rights and ensure your actions are effective.
+If you need help in understanding constructive discharge law, or legal assistance in suing your employer for such a discharge, the help of a legal professional can be very useful.
+With the help of such attorneys, you'll likely gain clarity on your rights, and you'll likely also take the most appropriate actions.
 Contact a wrongful termination lawyer to discuss your situation and learn how they can help.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.